Thursday, January 7, 2016

 I’m back home in the house of God for the rest of my life.

-A “trusty shepherd’s crook” looks different to what we normally perceive as a rod.
-A rod might be a fishing rod, or some narrow pole used to prod or hit animals to get them to move, or a slender metal bar that might be used for manufacturing or construction purposes; whereas a shepherd’s crook is often drawn or seen with a hook on the end.
-It looks like a very tall walking stick—the kind we would expect only a giant among men would use.
+A “trusty shepherd’s crook” looks different from what we normally perceive as a rod, which might be a fishing rod, a narrow pole used to prod or hit animals to get them to move, or a slender metal bar that might be used for manufacturing or construction purposes.
+A shepherd’s crook is often drawn or seen with a hook on the end (to easily catch a sheep).
+It looks like a very tall walking stick—the kind we might expect only a giant among men to use.

 Shepherds, however, use their crook for two main purposes.
-One is to assist them in walking up hills and prodding their sheep and, the other, to fend off dangerous animals or defend themselves from attackers—and shadows in the night.
-A shepherd without his crook (or staff) will start to feel insecure because of his inability to protect himself and his flock—especially if he is in the valley of death.
+One is to assist them in walking up hills and controlling their sheep, and the other is to fend off dangerous animals or defend themselves from attackers—and shadows in the night.
+A shepherd without his crook (or staff) will feel insecure due to his inability to protect himself and his flock—especially in the valley of the shadow of death.

 God’s Law Gives Us Boundaries

-The Ten Commandments are like the shepherd’s crook.
-They provide us with moral protection, and a means by which we can live our lives with other people and know the boundaries of social interaction.
+The Ten Commandments are like a shepherd’s crook.
+They provide us with moral protection and a means to live harmoniously with others, helping us understand the boundaries of social interaction.

-There is much talk today about boundaries when it comes to raising children.
-Teaching children boundaries, so they can feel secure in their environment and know what is expected of them is recognized as one of the most important legacies parents can leave their children.
-Without a moral and legal framework, children grow up living recklessly and have no regard for anyone—and, often, no regard for themselves.
+Today, there is much discussion about boundaries in parenting.
+Teaching children about boundaries is essential for their security and understanding of expectations, and it is recognized as one of the most important legacies parents can leave.
+Without a moral and legal framework, children may grow up recklessly, showing little regard for others—and often, for themselves.

 The Golden Calf

-When we go back to the Garden of Eden, we see the same reaction in Adam and Eve when they had eaten from the tree of the knowledge of good and evil.
-Instead of displaying a confident open attitude towards God, they tried to hide rather than honestly confess what they had done.
-Adam and Eve felt a sense of shame.
-They felt distressed by the knowledge they had broken faith with God and, when they knew they had to confess, they became conscious of the internalized pain from abusing the faith—the confidence and the trust—placed in them by God.
-This is what happens with children when they have let their parents down; when they know they have done wrong, they feel distressed.
-This is what happened to the Israelites when they had demonstrated their distrust of God by erecting a statue of a golden calf to become their god.
-God had delivered them from their enemies and performed miracles on their behalf, yet they did not exercise faith towards their Savior, Lord God Almighty.
+When we go back to the Garden of Eden, we see a similar reaction in Adam and Eve after they ate from the tree of the knowledge of good and evil.
+Instead of displaying a confident, open attitude toward God, they tried to hide rather than honestly confess what they had done.
+Adam and Eve felt a sense of shame and distress from the knowledge that they had broken faith with God.
+When they realized they had to confess, they became acutely aware of the internalized pain from abusing the confidence and trust that God had placed in them.
+This is akin to what happens with children when they let their parents down; when they know they have done wrong, they feel distressed.
+The same occurred with the Israelites when they demonstrated their distrust of God by erecting a statue of a golden calf to be their god.
+Despite God delivering them from their enemies and performing miracles on their behalf, they failed to exercise faith in their Savior—Lord God Almighty.

-Admittedly, there is a big difference between the way God revealed Himself to the nation of Israel and the way He revealed Himself to Adam and Eve.
-God appears to have confronted Adam and Eve in a more gentle manner than that in which He spoke to the Israelites at Mt Sinai.
-God did not speak to Adam and Eve out of clouds with deep rumblings of thunder that would have felt like an earthquake rattling every cell in their bodies.
-Besides the power of God’s voice, the Israelites had to contend with lightning bolts that electrified the atmospheric molecules in the wilderness—so much so, that they probably felt the hairs on their head were numbered.
-Under these circumstances, it is understandable that the Israelites felt more than shame—they would have been terrified!
+Admittedly, there is a significant difference between how God revealed Himself to the nation of Israel and how He revealed Himself to Adam and Eve.
+God confronted Adam and Eve in a gentler manner than when He spoke to the Israelites at Mt.
+Sinai.
+He did not address Adam and Eve from the clouds with deep rumblings of thunder that would have felt like an earthquake rattling every cell in their bodies.
+In contrast, the Israelites had to contend with lightning bolts that electrified the atmospheric molecules in the wilderness—so much so that they likely felt as if the hairs on their heads were numbered.
+The Israelites would have been terrified!
+When God angrily spoke against the worship of the golden calf by amplifying Moses' voice, they would have been mortified.

 God was testing the Israelites.
-Moses said that there was nothing to fear.
-God was simply letting the Israelites know that He alone was Almighty and was capable of performing what He said He would do.
-Yet the Israelites were not prepared to take God at His word, even though He had demonstrated miracles, such as parting the Red Sea when it looked like all was doomed.
-God knew this would happen; but just as Pharaoh was put to the test, the Israelites were to be put to the test.
-On the other hand, the Israelites would be putting God to the test also.
-We see this testing when Pharaoh put God to the test ten times, and gave up on the last test and let the Israelites go.
-The Israelites, likewise, were to put God to the test ten times (Numbers 14:22) during their time in the wilderness—and, oddly enough, God gave them Ten Commandments by which to live.
-Now this has to be more than coincidence.
+Moses reassured them that there was nothing to fear; God was simply letting them know that He alone was Almighty and capable of fulfilling His promises.
+Yet the Israelites were not prepared to take God at His word, even after witnessing miracles like the parting of the Red Sea when all seemed lost.
+God knew this would happen; just as Pharaoh was put to the test, the Israelites were to be tested as well.
+Conversely, the Israelites would also be putting God to the test.
+We see this testing when Pharaoh challenged God ten times before finally letting the Israelites go.
+Likewise, the Israelites were to test God ten times (Numbers 14:22) during their time in the wilderness.
+Oddly enough, God gave them Ten Commandments by which to live, and this cannot be mere coincidence.

-These commandments were not tangible things that could be touched like a golden calf; they were principles of behavior.
-Five of these commandments were to relate to God.
-Five were to relate to humans only.
-Some expositors will disagree with this and say that six of the commandments relate to humans only and four relate to God.
-However, it is worth noting that five of the commandments have the word “God” included in them, and five do not.
-What this signifies is the first five commandments reveal to us how we are to honor God and show our love for Him, and the other five are how we ought to honor and love each other.
+These commandments were not tangible objects like a golden calf; they were principles of behavior.
+Five of these commandments relate to God, while five relate to human interactions.
+Some expositors may disagree, arguing that six commandments pertain to humans and four to God.
+However, it is worth noting that five of the commandments include the word "God," while five do not.
+This signifies that the first five commandments reveal how we are to honor God and show our love for Him, while the other five instruct us on how we ought to honor and love each other.

 The Moral Distinction

 Morality is the conduct that distinguishes humans from beasts.
-Moral behavior requires us to think about what we do.
-Morality then means that there is responsibility and accountability involved in the very actions we perform.
-Morality, however, can mean different things to different people.
-For some people it is immoral to kill an animal, but not immoral to kill a human to save an animal.
-Yet the simple concept of morality is a matter of reciprocity—that is, doing to others what we would have them do unto us.
-Ironically, wild beasts of the field would not give a second thought about killing a human—they just never do.
-Animals are merely irrational creatures of instinct, which means that if one confronts us, and we are not spooked by it, it will be spooked by us—as is the case more often than not—and the less our need to run.
-The animal instinctively acts from its own fear and flees!
-(Believe it or not!
-Some people still find it hard to understand that a lone mouse is more afraid of them than what they are of the mouse.)
+Moral behavior requires us to reflect on our actions.
+Thus, morality entails responsi-bility and accountability in the actions we perform.
+However, morality can mean different things to different people.
+For some, it is immoral to kill an animal, yet not immoral to kill a human to save an animal.
+The simple concept of morality is rooted in reciprocity—that is, treating others as we would like to be treated.
+Ironically, wild beasts do not hesitate to kill a human; they act purely on instinct.
+Animals are irrational creatures driven by instinct, which means that if one confronts us and we remain calm, it is likely to be the one that flees.
+The animal instinctively acts out of fear!
+(Some people still find it hard to understand that a lone mouse is often more afraid of them than they are of the mouse.)

-Thinking is the distinguishing feature between humans and animals, and having an inner recognition of what is right and wrong is only evident in humans.
-Animals have been trained to imitate actions; only, there is no evidence that they can actually think or are motivated by morality.
-Limited displays of intelligence are not the same as having the ability to think and understand right from wrong.
+Thinking is the distinguishing feature between humans and animals, and the inner recognition of right and wrong is evident only in humans.
+While animals can be trained to imitate actions, there is no evidence that they can genuinely think or are motivated by morality.
+Limited displays of intelligence do not equate to the ability to discern right from wrong.

 A dog is supposedly man’s best friend.
 A dog will be loyal to its owner.
 However, no dog has demonstrated the ability to think for itself.
 Dogs have been trained to perform many tasks.
-The reality is dogs are trained to perform tasks that are an extension of what they would do naturally.
-Some dogs are thought to be better suited at rounding up sheep (sheepdogs), while other dogs are more inclined to be better suited at finding fox dens (fox terriers).
-Yet all dogs need to be trained if they are to be good at what they do.
-Guard dogs are trained to attack trespassers and guide dogs are trained to lead blind people safely.
+The reality is, dogs are trained to perform tasks that are an extension of what they would do naturally.
+Some dogs are thought to be better suited to rounding up sheep (sheepdogs), while other dogs are more inclined to find fox dens (fox terriers).
+Yet all dogs need to be trained if they are to excel at what they do.
+Guard dogs are trained to attack trespassers, and guide dogs are trained to lead blind people safely.
 However, no dog has been trained to talk or write.
-No dog has shown concrete evidence of actual thinking.
-Like all animals, dogs can be trained to do what comes natural for them to such high degrees of excellence that it resembles a form of limited intelligence.
-The same applies to the great apes.
-These will appear to outsmart a dog, not because they can think, but because they have more capabilities.
-However, a two-year-old human being can evidently demonstrate more intelligence than a highly trained chimpanzee.
+No dog has shown concrete evidence of actually thinking.
+Like all animals, dogs can be trained to do what comes naturally to them to such high degrees of excellence that it resembles a form of limited intelligence.
+The same applies to great apes.
+Great apes will appear to outsmart a dog, not because they can think, but because they have more capabilities.
+However, a two-year-old child[iv] can evidently demonstrate more intelligence than a highly trained chimpanzee.

 Humans, however, demonstrate irrational behavior when their buttons are pushed.
-When people have their buttons pushed, the response is an emotive reaction programmed from conditioning as a child.
-Psychologists are aware of this and sales psychologists teach sales staff to utilize human emotive behavior to secure sales.
-To counteract this, many governments have introduced cooling-off laws, so people can have time to think about what they have purchased, rather than have them being manipulated according to their conditioned responses, just like animals, each time a salesperson pushes their emotive buttons.
+When people have their buttons pushed, the response is an emotive reaction programmed from conditioning experienced in childhood.
+Psychologists are aware of this and teach sales staff to utilize human emotive behavior to secure sales.
+To counteract this, many governments have introduced cooling-off laws so that people can have time to think about what they have purchased, rather than being manipulated according to their conditioned responses, just like animals do, each time a salesperson manipulates their emotive responses.

 The Ten Commandments are not about emotive responses to environmental stimuli.
-The Ten Commandments are about having principles by which we can live our lives in a civilized way without infringing the rights of other people.
-To understand what these principles mean requires intelligence that goes beyond an emotive response, or an environmentally conditioned response, or artificially trained behavior.
+The Ten Commandments are about having principles by which we can live our lives in a civilized way without infringing on the rights of other people.
+To understand what these principles mean requires intelligence that goes beyond an emotive response, environmentally conditioned responses, or artificially trained behavior.

-True intelligence goes beyond the capacity to demonstrate instinctive reactions to stimuli that gives the appearance of acquired knowledge.
-Animals demonstrate what appears to be knowledge, when they act on sense stimuli or perform trained behavior.
+True intelligence goes beyond the capacity to demonstrate instinctive reactions to stimuli that give the appearance of acquired knowledge.
+Animals demonstrate what appears to be knowledge when they act on sense stimuli or perform trained behavior.
 They give the impression that they are acquiring knowledge rather than functioning from instinctively developed or conditioned habits.
-True intelligence requires the ability to choose between right and wrong; that is, the power to exercise choice (otherwise known as volition) based on the capacity to reason, which results from knowledge, not emotion, nor instinctively conditioned responses.
+True intelligence requires the ability to choose between right and wrong; that is, the power to exercise choice (otherwise known as volition) based on the capacity to reason, which results from knowledge, not emotion or instinctively conditioned responses.
 True intelligence is a demonstration of the capacity to think and communicate with words.

 Humankind is supposedly experiencing evolutionary progress.
-Yet, socially, the problems that exist today would suggest that human behavior is getting worse; not better, and people are becoming less principled rather than more principled.
+Yet, socially, the problems that exist today suggest that human behavior is getting worse—not better—and that people are becoming less principled rather than more principled.

-Actually, the Ten Commandments, which God Himself declared to a nation that had been miraculously delivered out of slavery, do provide evidence that humans are not evolving into more intelligent, more perceptive, and more knowledgeable beings.
-Indeed, humans have been failing to live up to the requirements of the principles of life as outlined in the Ten Commandments for the last three thousand, five hundred years.
+Actually, the Ten Commandments, which God Himself declared to a nation that had been miraculously delivered out of slavery, provide evidence that humans are not evolving into more intelligent, more perceptive, and more knowledgeable beings.
+Indeed, humans have been failing to live up to the requirements of the principles of life as outlined in the Ten Commandments for the last three thousand five hundred years.
 The promise that comes with the Ten Commandments is this: if they are not broken, death has no hold over us.
-In other words, anyone of us who fulfills the requirements of Ten Commandments (or has them fulfilled within his or her being—Romans 8:4) will live forever.[iv]
+In other words, anyone of us who fulfills the requirements of the Ten Commandments (or has them fulfilled within his or her being—Rom.
+8:4,10; cf. Heb.
+12:23) will live forever.[v]

-Fortunately, for us, Jesus did meet the requirements of the Law and, by fulfilling those requirements, He has bequeathed to us His righteous life.
-We do not have to meet the requirements of the law on our own merit.
-This is something of which we are incapable.
+Fortunately for us, Jesus did meet the requirements of the Law and, by fulfilling those requirements, He has bequeathed to us His righteous life.
+We do not have to meet the requirements of the Law on our own merit.
+As it happens, this is something of which we are incapable.
 The Bible is quite clear that all have fallen short of keeping the Ten Commandments, and because of this, we are out of fellowship with God.
-However, not all has been lost.
-God in His divine wisdom and grace has given each one the opportunity to receive unmerited favor in His eyes through the gift that has been bequeathed to us as a consequence of Jesus’ death.
+However, not all have been lost.
+God, in His divine wisdom and grace, has given each one the opportunity to receive unmerited favor in His eyes through the gift bequeathed to us as a result of Jesus’ death.
 When Jesus died, He left an inheritance to all who want it.
 This inheritance is the right to eternal life because Jesus kept all the commandments.

 Our Heavenly Advocate

-It sounds rosy to claim that the law cannot judge Christians, because the law is of no avail.
-Only, there is a problem with this hypothesis.
-One Holy Spirit inspired New Testament writer says that if we do sin, we are still in need of an advocate to represent us.
-From this, we can assume that it is possible for us to be judged and thrown into prison.
-A place Jesus said we will never get out of until we pay every penny (Luke 12:56-59), which is an everlasting problem if we have no way of paying the debt and have rejected the only offer of our punishment being cancelled.
+It sounds rosy to claim that the law cannot judge Christians because the law is not applicable.
+However, there is a problem with this hypothesis.
+One Holy Spirit-inspired New Testament writer says that if we do sin, we are still in need of an advocate to represent us.
+From this, we can assume that it is possible for us to be judged and thrown into prison—a place Jesus said we will never get out of until we pay every penny (Luke 12:56-59), which presents an everlasting problem if we have no way of paying the debt and have rejected the only offer to cancel our punishment for sins committed.

 If there is no law, then it cannot be broken, and there is no need for an advocate to act on our behalf.
-If there is a law, which can be broken, and we break it, it is to our advantage to have an advocate to defend us.
+If there is a law which can be broken and we break that law, it is to our advantage to have an advocate to defend us.

 To quote the Apostle John: